vega/vega-label/README.md

 ![area_job_voyager](pics/label_area_job_voyager.png)

-Groups of area are used as the base mark, so one label is placed inside each area.
+Groups of area are used as the base mark, but `avoidBaseMark` flag is `false`, so labels can collide with their marks.
 Here is the [Vega Specification](./spec/label_area_job_voyager.vg.json)

 This example is from Vega [Job Voyager Example](https://vega.github.io/vega/examples/job-voyager/)